GeorgeThiselton/ShiftMusic/README.md

 --------------------------------------------------------------------------------------------------------------------------------------

-<h4>ShiftMusic is built upon a fork from the amazing work of phanan and everyone who contributed to the <a href="https://github.com/phanan/koel" target="_blank">koel</a> platform, we are eternally grateful for your hard work and dedication.</h4>
+<h4>ShiftMusic is built upon a fork from the amazing work of <a href="https://github.com/phanan" target="_blank">phanan</a> and everyone who contributed to the <a href="https://github.com/phanan/koel" target="_blank">koel</a> platform, we are eternally grateful for your hard work and dedication.</h4>